 Pick up a Book and Read in the Park

 One of my favorite things to do when spring arrives in the city is to take advantage of the warmth and sunshine to go read in one of my favorite places to read in the world–the Luxembourg Gardens.
-It is an even better place to read now, since one of the most wonderful bookstores in Paris, the Red Wheelbarrow, has recently reopened right across the street from the park, on the rue de Medicis.
+It is an even better place to read now, since one of the most wonderful bookstores in Paris, the Red Wheelbarrow, has expanded their premises right across the street, on the rue de Medicis.
 If you don’t know what you feel like reading you can ask Penelope Fletcher, who runs the store, for help.
 She always has great ideas!
 Then you can take your new books into the park, find a comfortable chair somewhere, and sit there reading to your heart’s content–surrounded by lots of Parisians doing the same thing!

 — Janet Hulstrand is a writer, editor and teacher based in Essoyes, a beautiful little village in the Champagne region.